MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Initial table with duplicates in multiple columns](images/me-working-with-duplicates-table-row-duplicates.png "Initial table with duplicates in multiple columns")

 You have four rows that are duplicates.
-Your goal is to remove those duplicate rows so there are only unique<!--Suggested.--> rows in your table.
+Your goal is to remove those duplicate rows so there are only unique rows in your table.
 Select all columns from your table, and then select **Remove duplicates**.

 The result of that operation will give you the table that you're looking for.